-The CPH-NEW Pilot Grant Program awards researchers small grants of up to $10,000 to conduct preliminary studies or demonstration projects.
-Projects must relate to the National Institute for Occupational Safety and Health's "Total Worker HealthTM" program - the integration of occupational safety and health with workplace health to advance health, safety and well-being of workers.
+The CPH-NEW Pilot Grant Program awards researchers small grants of up to $11,000 to conduct projects related to the National Institute for Occupational Safety and Health's "Total Worker HealthTM" program - the integration of occupational safety and health with workplace health to advance health, safety and well being of workers.

 Sign Up to Receive the Request for Applications

 To receive the request for applications each year, please sign up to receive our newsletter or send an email to firstname.lastname@example.org and we will add you to our list.

 - Post-doctoral trainees, including physicians and nurses and those in medical residency programs

 - Faculty members, visiting scholars and research staff at accredited academic institutions

 - Other individuals from community or non-academic institutions who have a demonstrated interest and research capability in relevant fields.

 Priority will be given to investigators who do not have other pilot grants underway at the time.
 Proposals will be accepted from institutions throughout the United States.

 Acceptable topics can range from focusing on high level organizational to shop-floor issues.
 In keeping with the Research-to-Practice (R2P) emphasis of the Center, we encourage projects that actively engage external partners such as employers, unions, community groups, public health agencies and insurers.
 Interdisciplinary proposals that include epidemiology, occupational safety or ergonomics, health behavior, industrial hygiene, health policy, economics etc. are also encouraged.

 Examples of eligible research include (but are not limited to):